TQM: Total Quality Management

 - Acquisition—Additionally, they tended to exude a selfless, competitive growth-minded attitude—incessantly acquiring knowledge, even if it meant requesting guidance from reliable sources.
-They seemed to avoid the pitfall of pride shaming success.
-For example, Rheaco, TX-based aerospace equipment manufacturer, after witnessing decline, rather than relinquishing to mediocrity, sought assistance from University of Texas.
+They seemed to avoid the pitfall of pride-shaming success.
+For example, Rheaco, TX-based aerospace equipment manufacturer, after witnessing a decline, rather than relinquishing to mediocrity, sought assistance from University of Texas.
 The control-system overhaul optimized organizational processes enabled Rheaco to achieve more with less in reduced time, restoring and surpassing prior success.

 - Application—Lastly, companies not only acquired resources but applied recommended strategies to implement success—e.g., Rheaco, pre-2000 Merrill.